Growth Spurts in Infants

 When Do Infants Have Growth Spurts?

-A newborn’s growth spurts happen in the first year, starting around about the 2nd week and subsequently during the 3rd, 6th and 9th weeks.
-These are followed by growth spurts at three, six, and nine months of age.
-However, it is not necessary that all babies follow this pattern, especially in the case of premature babies who may be developing differently than their peers anyway.
+Growth spurt ages in babies typically occur around the first year, starting about the 2nd week and subsequently during the 3rd6th and 9th weeks.
+These are followed by growth spurts at three, six, and nine months.
+However, not all babies need to follow this pattern, especially premature babies who may be developing differently than their peers anyway (1) (3).

 How Long Do Growth Spurts Last?

 Each growth spurt in a baby lasts only for a few days.
 When they are younger, the growth spurt can last for a day.
-As they grow older, they may last a little longer – for several days, and sometimes up to a week as well.
+As they grow older, they may last a little longer – for several days, and sometimes up to a week as well (3).

 What Happens During Growth Spurts?